-List of Supporting Documentation: Student Satisfaction Survey and Library staff meeting minutes
+List of Supporting Documentation: Student Satisfaction Survey results are shown in body.

 3.1 Monitor and improve the effectiveness of educational programs and services.

 Action Plan Title: Faculty Satisfaction with Library Resources

 Desired Outcome: A minimum of 85% of the faculty responding to the IT and Administrative Services Survey will agree that the books, videos and journals in the library met their needs.